How to Bet on the Kentucky Derby

-The amount of the payout for the first place winner is going to vary depending on the odds and amount of money in the pool.
-In 2019, long-shot Country House won, so the to win price was a whopping $132.40.
+The amount of the payout for the first place winner will vary depending on the odds and amount of money in the pool.
+For example, in 2019, long-shot Country House won, so the to win price was a whopping $132.40.
 The year prior, Justify won at a winning price of $7.80.

 In general, the biggest payouts will come from exotic wagers, which require you to pick not only the winner of the race but also the top finishers.
 For example, here were the payouts for the exotic wagers at the 2019 Kentucky Derby:

 While the payouts were huge on these wagers that year, remember that it was a longshot that won the race and that these bets can be tough to hit.

 Known as “the fastest two minutes in sports,” the race typically takes just a shade over two minutes.
 In 2020, the winning time for Authentic checked in at 2:00.61, the seventh fastest time in Kentucky Derby history.
 The all-time fastest finish for the 1 ¼ mile Kentucky Derby came in 1973 when the legendary Secretariat crossed the finish line first at a time of 1:59:40.